Thinkpad X220 disassembly steps:

 The cooling fan copper design

-Cooling system consists of the fan and two copper heat pipes, heat conductor copper and fixed connective accessories.
+The cooling system consists of the fan and two copper heat pipes, heat conductor copper and fixed connective accessories.

 The interface on the X220 motherboard that connects to the LCD cable.